- 2020-21 Academic Year Announcement

 - Non-U.S. Passport Holders: Colorado College international students should review the latest information regarding entry restrictions placed on passport holders from their home country.
 If you travel on a non-U.S. passport and you are unsure of your status for an upcoming study abroad program, you should speak with the global education coordinator, Shiyanke Goonetilleke, firstname.lastname@example.org, to confirm restrictions that might be in place.

-Co-curricular international trips planned for this semester, including an Outdoor Education program in Peru and a Forensics team trip to Japan, have been canceled.
+- Co-curricular international trips planned for the Spring Semester and Summer 2020, including an Outdoor Education program in Peru and a Forensics team trip to Japan, have been canceled.
 Departments, offices, and programs should contact Allen Bertsche, director of global education,

 email@example.com, (729) 227-8280, before making co-curricular international travel plans.